-The selling shareholders will receive all of the proceeds from the sale of the common stock offered with this prospectus.
-We will not receive any of the proceeds from the sale of common stock with this prospectus, but if the warrant holders choose to exercise their warrants we will receive \$4.08 for each share issued upon exercise of the warrants.
+The selling shareholder will receive all of the proceeds from the sale of the common stock offered with this prospectus.
+We will not receive any of the proceeds from the sale of common stock with this prospectus.

-SELLING SHAREHOLDERS
+SELLING SHAREHOLDER

-The following table sets forth the names of the selling shareholders, the number of shares of our common stock owned by each of them as of the date of this prospectus and the number of shares of our common stock which may be offered pursuant to this prospectus.
-The shares of our common stock that may be offered pursuant to this prospectus will be offered by the selling shareholders, which includes their transferees, pledgees, distributees or donees or their successors.
-The selling shareholders may offer all, some or none of their shares of our common stock.
-In the footnotes to this table, we have described any position, office or other material relationship that a selling shareholder has had with us in the past three years.
-The following table assumes that the selling shareholders sell all of their shares.
+The following table sets forth the name of the selling shareholder, the number of shares of EMCORE common stock owned by the selling shareholder as of the date of this prospectus and the number of shares of EMCORE common stock which may be offered pursuant to this prospectus.
+The shares of EMCORE common stock that may be offered pursuant to this prospectus will be offered by the selling shareholder, which includes the selling shareholder's subsidiaries, transferees, pledgees, distributees or donees or their successors.
+The selling shareholder may offer all, some or none of their shares of EMCORE common stock.
+The following table assumes that the selling shareholder sells all of its shares.
 We are unable to determine the exact number of shares that actually will be sold.